mechevarria/demo-nginx-angular/README.md

 * To get started with Angular, this is an excellent official [tutorial](https://angular.io/tutorial)

-* Mapbox component provided by [ngx-mapbox-gl](https://github.com/Wykks/ngx-mapbox-gl)
+* Leaflet component provided by [ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet)

 * Bootstrap components were created using [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap)